kliewerdaniel/story04/README.md

 Caching

 Image analysis results are cached in the cache/ folder to avoid repeated costly analysis calls.
-The program will prompt you to use cached data when available.
+The program prompts you to use cached data when available.

 ⸻

 Logging

-The program logs key steps and errors with timestamps to help you track progress and debug issues.
+The program logs key steps and errors with timestamps, helping you track progress and debug issues.

 ⸻

 Extending & Customizing
-	•	Modify or extend the persona extraction prompt for additional psychological traits.
+	•	Modify or extend the persona extraction prompt for other psychological traits.
-	•	Add support for more image formats or external analysis APIs.
+	•	Add support for additional image formats or analysis APIs.
-	•	Adapt the story generation logic for different narrative styles or structures.
+	•	Adapt story generation to produce different narrative styles or formats.
-	•	Integrate with other LLM providers or custom APIs.
+	•	Integrate with other LLM providers or APIs.

 ⸻

 Troubleshooting
-	•	Ensure Ollama is correctly installed and required models are downloaded.
+	•	Ensure Ollama is correctly installed and models are downloaded.
-	•	Check that your input folders contain valid .txt and image files.
+	•	Check your input folders contain valid .txt and image files.
-	•	Review logs for detailed error messages to identify issues.
+	•	Review logs for error messages to pinpoint issues.

 ⸻

 License

 MIT License © 2025 Daniel Kliewer

+If you want, I can save this as a `README.md` file for you.
+Just let me know!